List of hop varieties: Galena

 The alpha acid content is relatively high—11.5 to 13.5%—but its co-humulone content and its beta acid range are also high.

 Glacier

 Low-cohumulone American Fuggle descendant.
 Substitutes: Eroica, Nugget, Olympic.

 Greensburg

 American Hop grown in southern Idaho.

 Horizon

 American high alpha cross made in Oregon in 1970.
 Horizon and Nugget share a common parent (#65009).

 Liberty

-American 1983 cross between Hallertauer Mittlefrüh (USDA 21397) and downy mildew resistant male (USDA 64035M).
+American 1983 cross between Hallertauer Mittelfrüh (USDA 21397) and downy mildew resistant male (USDA 64035M).
 Spicy (cinnamon), resiny, and slightly sweet.
 It is an early ripening variety and similar in technical data and aroma to Hallertau Mittelfrueh.
 Recommended for German/American lagers.
 Alpha acids are relatively low at 2-6%.
 Substitutes: Mount Hood, Hallertau, Crystal.

 Mount Hood

 Soft American variety developed from Hallertau.
 Frequently used in styles that require only a subtle hop aroma (German/American lagers).
 Named for Mount Hood in Oregon.
 Substitutes: Liberty, Hallertau, Crystal.

 Mount Rainier

 Originally cultivated in Oregon.
 Mount Rainier has a complex parentage, including Hallertau, Galena, Fuggle and other hops, and exhibits some noble hop characteristics, but is higher in alpha acid.
 The aroma is reminiscent of licorice with a hint of citrus.